 Just under a week after war was declared, Józef and his squadron arrive in Kraków.
 Having heard rumours about the city's fate and seen the devastation in towns and villages on the way they would now able to see for themselves what the situation was in Kraków.
 6/09/1939 We arrived in Toń during the night.
 Every … Continue reading My Beloved Kraków

 Here Józef gives a brief example of the plight of civilians as they try to escape the invasion and the dilemma he faces in obeying the rules or following his instincts.
-It was a beautiful day and the sun was scorching as on all those September days.
-We passed another manor house set up as … Continue reading Fleeing Citizens
+4/09/1939 It was a beautiful day and the sun was scorching as on all those September days.
+We passed another manor house set up … Continue reading Fleeing Citizens

 Well this week I am so pleased to have finally finished translating the 1st of my father’s 2 exercise books, in which he wrote his wartime diaries.
 I feel quite a sense of achievement having got this far and am trying not to think too much about the fact that I still have to … Continue reading A Milestone Reached!

 When Józef writes (retrospectively) about the last tense days of August 1939 he covers just over 5 pages in his exercise book with descriptions of his squadron colleagues.
-A selection of these follows.
+A small selection of these follows.
 Sometimes he uses full names, sometimes just an initial in place of a surname and at other times he omits the … Continue reading Character Studies at the Brink of War